Mass–energy equivalence: Conservation of mass and energy

-The conservation of energy is a universal principle in physics and holds for any interaction, along with the conservation of momentum.
+Conservation of energy is a universal principle in physics and holds for any interaction, along with the conservation of momentum.
 The classical conservation of mass, in contrast, is violated in certain relativistic settings.
 This concept has been experimentally proven in a number of ways, including the conversion of mass into kinetic energy in nuclear reactions and other interactions between elementary particles.
 While modern physics has discarded the expression 'conservation of mass', in older terminology a relativistic mass can also be defined to be equivalent to the energy of a moving system, allowing for a conservation of relativistic mass.
 Mass conservation breaks down when the energy associated with the mass of a particle is converted into other forms of energy, such as kinetic energy, thermal energy, or radiant energy.
-Similarly, kinetic or radiant energy can be used to create particles that have mass, always conserving the total energy and momentum.

 Massless particles

 Massless particles have zero rest mass.
 The Planck–Einstein relation for the energy for photons is given by the equation E = hf, where h is the Planck constant and f is the photon frequency.
 This frequency and thus the relativistic energy are frame-dependent.
 If an observer runs away from a photon in the direction the photon travels from a source, and it catches up with the observer, the observer sees it as having less energy than it had at the source.
 The faster the observer is traveling with regard to the source when the photon catches up, the less energy the photon would be seen to have.
 As an observer approaches the speed of light with regard to the source, the redshift of the photon increases, according to the relativistic Doppler effect.
-The energy of the photon is reduced and as the wavelength becomes arbitrarily large, the photon's energy approaches zero, due to the massless nature of photons, which does not permit any intrinsic energy.
+The energy of the photon is reduced and as the wavelength becomes arbitrarily large, the photon's energy approaches zero, because of the massless nature of photons, which does not permit any intrinsic energy.